Tax managed strategy 22

-If you are an investor who makes regular contributions to your non-registered investment accounts, there is a strategy available that may allow you to increase your net worth over the long term and make your regular contributions tax deductible.
+If you’re an investor who makes regular contributions to your non-registered investment accounts, there’s a strategy that may allow you to increase your net worth over the long term and make your regular contributions tax deductible.

-If this sounds like you, then borrowing to invest may be of interest.
-This strategy involves taking out an investment loan and using your regular contributions to your non-registered investment account to pay the interest on the loan.
+If any of these sound like you, borrowing to invest may be of interest.1 This strategy involves taking out an investment loan and using your regular contributions to your non-registered investment account to pay the interest on the loan.
 The interest payments are generally tax deductible, effectively making your contributions deductible.
-At the same time you now have the potential to significantly increase the value of your non-registered investment portfolio over the long term as you have a large lump sum working for you right away that can take advantage of the benefits of compounding.
+At the same time, you now have the potential to significantly increase the value of your non-registered investment portfolio over the long term, as you have a large lump sum working for you right away that can take advantage of the benefits of compounding.

 Here’s how it works

 Step 2: Apply the amount of the loan in a lump sum to purchase non-registered investments.